 • The daily bag limit for yellow perch is 30 fish per angler in all Ohio waters of Lake Erie.

 • The trout and salmon daily bag limit is two fish per angler.
 The minimum size limit is 12 inches.

-Decent numbers of steelhead are still being reported along the Lake Erie shoreline, especially at E. 55th and Edgewater parks.
-The breakwalls and shoreline rocks are covered in treacherous ice, though, so it is a wise plan to wear boot cleats/chains if you head out there.
+Some steelhead can also be found along the Lake Erie shoreline throughout winter at E. 55th and Edgewater parks.
+The breakwalls and shoreline rocks are slippery, though, so it is a wise plan to wear boot cleats/chains if you head out there.
 Popular methods for targeting Lake Erie shoreline steelies include suspending a jig tipped with minnow or nightcrawler two to five feet below a bobber, as well as casting a spoon (i.e., Little Cleo or KO Wobbler) or spinner (i.e., Vibrax or RoosterTail).
-Night walleye anglers can still find some fish at Edgewater and E. 72nd/Gordon parks from the shore casting crankbaits, with larger Husky Jerks and Perfect 10 models being top producers.
-Make sure to bring a long-handled net as well as ice cleats for safety.

 Ohio River Region